yoshitha05/yoshitha05/README.md

 - 👋 Hi, I’m @yoshitha05 who loves to learn more from the Internet.
 - 👀 I’m interested in technology🧑‍💻, innovation, art and photography📸
-- 🌱 I’m currently learning Machine Learning and UI/UX in addition am proficient in python,java and frontend development.
+- 🌱 I’m currently learning Machine Learning and UI/UX.In addition am proficient in python,java and frontend development.
 - 📫 How to reach me: yoshithap05@gmail.com
 - ✨ I'ld like to connect with like-minded individuals who share my interests and passions, while also being open to exploring new experiences and diversifying my interests